tenzyns/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+=> console.log(f1()) output will be: 10 as x defined outside the function is accessed by it. console.log(y) output will be undefined as y is only block scope and is not defined outside the function.

 ## Question 3